How to Prepare for Your Imaging Test

 Do not use any powders, talcs, sprays, or deodorants on breast and underarm area.
 Please try to obtain your previous mammogram films and reports.
 Bring them with you at the time of your appointment.

 Do not take calcium supplements 24 hours before the scan.
 If you have had any x-rays using contrast such as barium, IV contrast, or any nuclear medicine studies, please wait one week before having a DXA scan.
 If you have any of those tests scheduled for the same day as your DXA scan, the DXA must be performed first.
 If possible, wear two-piece comfortable outfit without metal zippers, buttons or belts.

 Do not eat or drink anything after 10 p.m. the evening before the examination.
 This includes chewing gum.

 Barium Enema or Air Contrast Enema

-You will need to buy a Fleets preparation kit #2 at your local pharmacy.
-Follow instructions for the 24-hour preparation.
+Specific preparation information will be given to you when your appointment is scheduled.
+Study times vary in length.
 For children under 12, procedures using contrast, or for those with a colostomy, please call for specific preparation.